 Best Article Directories for SEO

 A good way to improve your site's off site optimization is to submit quality, informative articles including a link or two back to your site to various article directories.
 While some directories allow you to include a link in the body of your article, most don't, and will only allow one in the author bio-box.
 This is still valuable.
-(And here's a great ebook that explains the whole process very thoroughly.)

 This used to be an extremely effective method, but it's not nearly as powerful now.
 That said, it's still worth doing as long as you don't overdo it.
 My advice now, in mid 2012, would be to only do a few articles, then concentrate much more on adding quality content to your site in the form of a blog.
 And whatever you do, always write and submit your own articles.
 Never "spin" them.
 And vary your backlink anchor text a lot.